Question

 Resume Experts • 10+ Years Experience

-Instead of using the word "positioned," consider action verbs that demonstrate how you strategically placed resources, people, or initiatives to achieve specific outcomes.
-These alternatives show leadership, strategic thinking, and tangible impact on business objectives.
+Instead of using the word positioned, use action verbs that demonstrate how you strategically placed resources, people, or initiatives to achieve specific outcomes.
+When writing a resume, consider words that show your analytical thinking, strategic planning, and measurable impact.

 Better Alternatives to Use Instead